pranathibinf/slsc_atac_analysis/README.md

 ```

 ## 8. Notes:
-	•	PDX (SRX26680004) is aligned to mm10 per the paper’s outline for mouse PDX.
 	•	FRiP calculation uses properly paired, primary, mapped, non-dup reads only and robust fragment derivation.
 	•	Peak calling uses MACS in BAMPE mode with --pvalue 1e-3, --nomodel, --shift -100, --extsize 200, and ENCODE blacklists.
-	•	Estimated runtime for the three subsampled samples: ~540–600 minutes (9–10 h) depending on CPU/IO.